 Those who have an interest in distant places may join The Foreign and Community Languages who offer frequent opportunities for language students to travel to Indonesia as well as involving JSRACS students in the exchange student programme by hosting overseas students.

 The co-curricular programme also contains a community service element which encourages compassion and civic responsibility in our students.
-Year 11 and 12 students may participate in the Youngblood Youth Donor Programme run by the Australian Red Cross, others may have their head shaved for Me No Hair Day or fast for the Forty Hour Famine.
 Our students collect food for Anglicare, shake collection tins for Daffodil Day, buy pink paraphernalia on Pink Ribbon Day and support two children through World Vision.